Source code for alibi_detect.utils.perturbation

 # Blur

-[docs]def gaussian_blur(x: np.ndarray, sigma: float, multichannel: bool = True, xrange: tuple = None) -> np.ndarray: """ Apply Gaussian blur.
-Parameters ---------- x Instance to be perturbed. sigma Standard deviation determining the strength of the blur. multichannel Whether the image contains multiple channels (RGB) or not. xrange Tuple with min and max data range.
-Returns ------- Perturbed instance. """ x, scale_back = scale_minmax(x, xrange) x_gb = gaussian(x, sigma=sigma, multichannel=multichannel) if scale_back: x_gb = x_gb * (xrange[1] - xrange[0]) + xrange[0] if isinstance(xrange, tuple): return np.clip(x_gb, xrange[0], xrange[1]) else: return x_gb
+[docs] def gaussian_blur(x: np.ndarray, sigma: float, channel_axis: int = -1, xrange: tuple = None) -> np.ndarray: """ Apply Gaussian blur.
+Parameters ---------- x Instance to be perturbed. sigma Standard deviation determining the strength of the blur. channel_axis Denotes the axis of the colour channel.
+If `None` the image is assumed to be grayscale. xrange Tuple with min and max data range.
+Returns ------- Perturbed instance. """ x, scale_back = scale_minmax(x, xrange) x_gb = gaussian(x, sigma=sigma, channel_axis=channel_axis) if scale_back: x_gb = x_gb * (xrange[1] - xrange[0]) + xrange[0] if isinstance(xrange, tuple): return np.clip(x_gb, xrange[0], xrange[1]) else: return x_gb

 # Digital